 The Health Services Advisory Committee (HSAC) brings together community professionals and Head Start parents to gather input from all involved in the planning of the Health and Nutrition needs of the Head Start children.
 The HSAC helps to ensure children's needs are met while also remaining in compliance with Head Start Standards.
-The committee meets at least two times a year in October and April at the Administrative Office.
+The committee meets at least two times a year in fall and spring at the Administrative Office or where is most convenient for the HSAC members.